 Go Beyond Racing is cupless.
 You’ll need to bring your own cup for liquid aid at all aid stations.

 Pacers are not allowed in this race.

 Crews can access their runners at the Aquaduct aid station.
-Crew can park on the right side road 17, south of where the runners cross the road to get to the Super Duper Connector trail, or where directed by volunteers.
+Crew can park on the right side of road 17, south of where the runners cross the road to get to the Super Duper Connector trail, or where directed by volunteers.
 Runners receiving aid from crew at any other location will be disqualified.
-Runners whose crew go to other locations along the course are disqualified.

 Driving directions to Aquaduct aid station

 There is one cutoff in the 50K race.
 Runners must depart the aid station by the cutoff time to be allowed to continue the race.
 If you miss the cutoff, you will stay with the volunteers until they close down the aid station and they will transport you to the Red Barn Park.